For people with mental health disorders, getting an emotional support animal in New Brunswick, Canada, can be a life-changing decision.

-- People suffering from mental health disabilities, such as post-traumatic stress disorder (PTSD) may get an ESA.
+- People suffering from mental health disabilities, such as post-traumatic stress disorder (PTSD) or anxiety, may get an ESA.

-- An ESA is an assistance animal but is not a service animal.
+- While an ESA is a type of assistance animal (in certain provinces), it’s not considered a service animal.

-- Only a qualified mental health professional can issue an ESA letter.
+- Only a qualified mental health professional who can practice in your province can issue you an ESA letter.

-- You need an ESA letter to be a legal emotional support animal owner.
+- You need an ESA letter to be able to travel with your furry companion.